#MeetOurAlumni: Buhle Nkalashe

 Since Graduating I had been offered an internship at HERO Marketing Agency for 3 months, then after that, I decided to pursue my Visual Arts full time to give it my all.
 After 6 months I decided to go back to Graphic Design to balance the two again to support my Visual Arts.
 After a year I got so many tasks from both Design and Art, That’s when I decided to pursue Visual Art full time again and I never looked back ever since.
 Currently, I am applying for residences in Europe and America to get a better understanding of the industry, I believe that this will expand my mindset even more as with the residency I recently did of Zanele Muholi.

-What has been your biggest accomplishment since graduating/what are you
+What has been your biggest accomplishment since graduating/what are you proudest of?

 It is the Zanele Muholi Residency and being featured on Saatchi Art Online (2020 Best Young Artists to Collect.)